libp2p/docs/content/concepts/discovery-routing/rendezvous.md

   decentralized alternatives to Rendezvous.

   [DHT](kaddht.md) is a distributed network protocol used to store and retrieve data in a P2P network efficiently.
-It uses a hash table to map keys to values, allowing for fast lookups and efficient data distribution across the network.
+It is like a hash table mapping keys to values, allowing for fast lookups and efficient data distribution across the network.

   [Gossipsub](pubsub.md), on the other hand, is a pub-sub (publish-subscribe) protocol